samaysar/dotnet.devfast.collection/docs/net8.0/DevFast.Net.Collection.Abstractions.Concurrent.Hashed.IFastDictionary_TKey,TValue_.md

 ## IFastDictionary<TKey,TValue>.Keys Property

-Gets an enumerable collection that contains the keys of the dictionary.
+Gets an enumerable collection that contains the keys in the read-only dictionary.

-IMPLEMENTATION NOTES: Current implementation returns enumerator that creates a snapshot (thus, consuming space) on a partition.
-That said, if one is adding/removing elements concurrently, while enumerating on the collection, it is well possible that lookup may yield [false](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/bool 'https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/bool') or the element is NOT part of the enumerable.
-In order to reduce space complexity, Partition snapshots are created as enumerable visits those.
-You may consider using [EnumerableOfKeysOnPartition(int)](DevFast.Net.Collection.Abstractions.Concurrent.Hashed.IFastReadOnlyDictionary_TKey,TValue_.md#DevFast.Net.Collection.Abstractions.Concurrent.Hashed.IFastReadOnlyDictionary_TKey,TValue_.EnumerableOfKeysOnPartition(int) 'DevFast.Net.Collection.Abstractions.Concurrent.Hashed.IFastReadOnlyDictionary<TKey,TValue>.EnumerableOfKeysOnPartition(int)') if the dictionary is NOT being modified concurrently.

 ```csharp
 System.Collections.Generic.IEnumerable<TKey> Keys { get; }